pawl/awesome-etl/README.md

 * [Ruffus](https://pypi.python.org/pypi/ruffus) - "The Ruffus module is a lightweight way to add support for running computational pipelines."
 * [SQLAlchemy](http://www.sqlalchemy.org/) - "the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL."
 * [dataset](https://dataset.readthedocs.org/en/latest/) - A wrapper around SQLAlchemy that simplifies database operations (including upserting).
 * [Dask](https://github.com/blaze/dask) - Ever tried using Pandas to process data that won't fit into memory?
 Dask makes it easy.
+Dask also has functionality to make it easy to processing continuous streams of data.
 * [Blaze](https://github.com/blaze/blaze) - "translates a subset of modified NumPy and Pandas-like syntax to databases and other computing systems."
 * [Odo](https://github.com/blaze/odo) - Moves data across containers (SQL, CSV, MongoDB, Pandas, etc).
 Claims to be the easiest and fastest way to load a CSV into your database.
 * [xmltodict](https://github.com/martinblech/xmltodict) - Makes working with XML as easy as working with JSON.
 Also allows streaming so you don't run out of memory on large XML files.
 Great for simple operations on small XML files.